 Habitat: They are found in parts of North America, including the United States and Canada.
 They inhabit diverse habitats such as woodlands, grasslands, and suburban areas.

-Behavior: Their behaviors closely resemble those of European hedgehogs, including nocturnal foraging and hibernation during the winter.
+Behaviour: Their behaviours closely resemble those of European hedgehogs, including nocturnal foraging and hibernation during the winter.
 The world of hedgehogs is a diverse one, with various species adapted to their respective regions, habitats, and lifestyles.
 From the iconic European hedgehog to the unique adaptations of the Indian hedgehog, each species has carved its niche in the ecosystems of their native lands.
 By understanding and appreciating the diversity of hedgehog species, we gain insight into the remarkable ways these spiky creatures have adapted to their environments, making them even more endearing to us all.

 Hornbeam Wood Hedgehog Sanctuary (http://www.hwhs.org.uk)